-When it comes to the Metaverse, luxury brands started to "test and learn" novel startegies to regenerate and reinforce connections with their current consumer base.
+When it comes to the Metaverse, luxury brands started to "test and learn" novel startegies to re-generate and reinforce connections with their current consumer base.
 For instance, through immersive experiences, personalized interactions, and exclusive offerings, brands could foster additional engagement and strengthen the loyalty of their existing clientele, fostering a more profound relationship.
 "The implementation of the Metaverse empowers us to transcend geographical constraints and address the heritage challenge faced by luxury brands.
 A consumer situated in New York, Indonesia, or any other location, who cannot physically be in Italy, can still partake in the immersive experience and access digital products offered by our brand.
 This approach not only ensures effective brand storytelling but also enables us to strengthen relationships and foster rapport with existing consumers, even when they are geographically distant" (Informant B).
-Moreover, the Metaverse holds the potential to facilitate luxury brands in establishing connections with diverse target audiences, including those who may not have the means to acquire luxury items in traditional settings.
+Moreover, the Metaverse holds the potential to facilitate luxury brands in establishing connections with diverse target audiences, including those who may not have the means to acquire luxury items in traditional settings ("A metaverse without people is a car without fuel"; Informant P).
 As supported by Informant D "The Metaverse serves as a novel communication channel, providing a unique avenue to engage with diverse communities and customers.
 It offers the opportunity to deliver distinct and immersive experiences, fostering a new dimension of interaction".